Yj-nnie/web-softwaretools-plain/report/Front_End_UX.md

 _Figure 6: The final system flow_
 </div>

-There are two different account for users: customers and adminstrator.
+There are two different account for users: customers and administrator.
 For customers, they will go through the following process:

 * Go to the login page from the home page (if not, they still can look through the details of pets, but cannot place order)
 * Go to the register page if not have an account